FA5008 - Professional Practice 1: Photography (2021/22)

 The School’s programme of employability events and embedded work-related learning within the curriculum supports students’ personal development planning.
 Through these initiatives, students are increasingly able, as they progress from year to year, to understand the professional environment of their disciplines, the various opportunities available to them, and how to shape their learning according to their ambitions.

 On completing the module, students should be able to:

 This module's assessment will firstly be of technical tasks.
 The technical tasks are set in this module's Weblearn site and will consist of set digital and analogue camera skills and image post-production skills.
-Secondly, a Professional Practice folder will be submitted to Weblearn with a link to a standalone external website built by the photography student, featuring their own work and linking to an employment CV.
-Submission will be by hand-in and digital files on Weblearn by summative assessment deadline.
+Secondly, a Professional Practice folder of tasks set in this module's Weblearn site and student initiated materials demonstrating an understanding of and engagement with professional photographic practices and the creation of a public individual professional profile in order to disseminate creative practice.

 The assessment strategy includes formative assessments throughout the Level, with tutorial feedback designed to encourage and help students to develop and improve their work.
-These inform the student of their progress over the course.
-An interim review offers a specific opportunity to reflect on the work in relation to the module’s learning outcomes and this together with finished project work and supporting material will inform the assessment panel at the summative assessment at the end of the Level.
+An interim review offers a specific opportunity to reflect on the work in relation to the module’s learning outcomes.

 Work will be assessed against the learning outcomes in relation to the following criteria: